top of page

 At that time, the results were splendid, but now with its higher resolution and HDR10 and Dolby Vision grading, the imagery is so much more pronounced.

 The stark Arizona landscape was filmed during the winter months in Elgin, Willcox, Texas Canyon, and Old Tucson, with cinematography by Charles Lawton Jr. (“The Lady from Shanghai”), who said in 1969, “We got beautiful long, long shadows.”
-The natural film grain is more defined, while the expanded grayscale provides deeper and more detailed shadows.
+The natural film grain is more defined, while the expanded grayscale yields deeper, more detailed shadows.
 The highlights and midtones are more balanced.

 AUDIO